The Parameterized Complexity of k-Biclique

-\textbf{Organization of the Paper.} The main idea of the reduction is presented in Section~\ref{sec:reduction} after introducing the class of threshold bipartite graphs.
-To complete the reduction, we provide efficient constructions of the bipartite graph with threshold property.
-A probabilistic construction is given in Section~\ref{sec:probaconst}, while the explicit construction can be found in Section~\ref{sec:paley-type}.
-The explicit construction uses the Paley-type graph defined in \cite{DBLP:BabaiGKRSW96} and a generalization of Lemma 3.8 in \cite{DBLP:BabaiGKRSW96}, whose proof is given in the Appendix.
-Finally, we discuss some interesting topics and open questions in Section~\ref{sec:conclusion}.
+\textbf{Organization of the Paper.} In Section~\ref{sec:preliminary} we set up notations and terminologies.
+The main idea of the reduction is presented in Section~\ref{sec:reduction} after introducing the threshold property.
+To complete the reduction, we provide two efficient constructions of bipartite graphs satisfying the threshold property.
+The explicit construction is given in Section~\ref{sec:paley-type}, while a probabilistic construction can be found in Section~\ref{sec:probaconst}.
+Finally, we conclude and raise some open questions in Section~\ref{sec:conclusion}.